-1. This country program evaluation (CPE) of Ghana is the second since IFAD began its operational involvement in the country in 1980.
+This country programme evaluation (CPE) of Ghana is the second since IFAD began its operational involvement in the country in 1980.
 The first evaluation of the Ghana program at the country level was conducted by IFAD's Evaluation Office in 1996, under the title "Country Portfolio Evaluation."
-This CPE has been conducted in accordance with the directives of IFAD's Evaluation Policy and follows the core methodology and key processes for CPEs outlined in the Independent Office of Evaluation's (IOE) Evaluation Manual: Methodology and Processes.
+This CPE has been conducted in accordance with the directives of IFAD's Evaluation Policy1 and follows the core methodology and key processes for CPEs outlined in the Independent Office of Evaluation's (IOE) Evaluation Manual: Methodology and Processes.2